 ChatGPT Hack: What Went Wrong?

-Open AI, the company behind ChatGPT, utilizes an open library called Redis, allowing third-party developers to contribute to the program.
-This approach improves the robustness of and amount of information available, as more people can input voluminous and diverse information.
+OpenAI, the company behind ChatGPT, utilizes an open library called Redis, allowing third-party developers to contribute to the program.
+This approach improves the robustness and amount of information available, as more people can input voluminous and diverse information.

 However, hackers exploited a bug in Redis and were able to access private user information.
-Due to this default in the open library, contributing developers could see people’s chat history and the payment details of those who used ChatGPT-4.
+Due to this flaw in the open library, contributing developers could see people’s chat history and the payment details of those who used ChatGPT-4.

 How Can Zero-Knowledge Blockchains Improve Generative AI Tools?